staffordnm/censuselderlyhousing/README.md

 - Percent of population burdened by home owner costs are more evenly distributed across the counties with some hot spots in Durham, Wake, and Johnston Counties

+- Rent cost burden and home ownership burden is worse for Black residents of all seven counties.